This factsheet is for information only. It is recommended that you get legal advice about your situation.

 - If you did not disclose the information, ask the insurer to provide a copy of its underwriting guidelines to show whether it would have provided you with insurance cover or not if you had provided them with the relevant information.

-- File your complaint with FOS before any time limit expires, in case the insurer does not respond in time or delays in providing you with a copy of the underwriting guidelines.
+- File your complaint with AFCA before any time limit expires, in case the insurer does not respond in time or delays in providing you with a copy of the underwriting guidelines.

 REMEMBER: When you arrange an insurance policy over the phone the call is often recorded.
 The insurance company will therefore often have very good evidence about what was said at the time.
 The insurer is also required to send your policy information to you in writing within 14 days which will usually contain a summary of what you have disclosed for you to check and correct if necessary.